What’s the Best Renewable Energy Source?

 There have been a few critiques of wind power over the years.
 The biggest concern with wind power is the threat to animal habitats.
 Wind power, if not installed properly, can lead to the breakup of animal habitats.
 The sound produced by the turbines can harm organisms present in the near vicinity and can produce long-term negative effects on animals that live near them.

 Additionally, wind turbines have a low power density.
-This means that the amount of energy produced when compared to the amount of space that wind farms take-up is lower than other sources.
+This means that the amount of energy produced when compared to the amount of space that wind farms take up is lower than other sources.
 In fact, it is not only lower than fossil fuels but also solar and hydroelectric.
-To produce large amounts of electricity, much larger amounts of land need to be dedicated to using as wind farms.
+To produce large amounts of electricity, much larger amounts of land need to be dedicated to wind farms.
 This is in contrast to solar, for example, which can be utilized in existing infrastructure.

 What Are the Strengths and Weaknesses of Solar?